In our roundup, a range of bona-fide business experts give their two cents on the matter.

 Charlie Mullins OBE - Managing Director, Pimlico Plumbers

 Starting out in 1979, with no assets except a bag of tools and a second-hand van, Charlie Mullins now pilots London’s largest independent plumbing and service company.
-Suffice to say he’s earnt a controversial rep over the years, as both Prince’s Trust patron and connoisseur of blunt business chat.
+Suffice to say he’s earned a controversial rep over the years, as both Prince’s Trust patron and connoisseur of blunt business chat.

 1. My motto is: Pauci Prudentiam Profitentur (Common sense, it ain’t that common!)